-INSHUR commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regards both non-human resources data and to human resources data transferred from the EU in the context of the employment relationship.
+INSHUR commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regards both non-human resources data and to human resources data transferred from the EU.

 In cases of onward transfer to third parties of Personal Data received pursuant to the EU-U.S. Privacy Shield, Inshur is potentially liable.